Syphilis

 • Late latent syphilis: Test current partner/s.
 If any doubt as to whether the patient has early latent or late latent syphilis, contact trace as for early latent syphilis.

 • For empirical treatment of sexual contacts who are adults and mature minors (aged 14 years or older) under a Structured Administration and Supply Arrangement, see Structured Administration and Supply Arrangement - CEO of Health SASA.
-This is suitable for use by Registered Nurses and Aboriginal Health Practitioners employed by a health service operated or managed by a Health Service Provider of the WA Department of Health, or contracted entity.
+This is suitable for use by Registered Nurses, Midwives, and Aboriginal Health Practitioners employed by a health service operated or managed by a Health Service Provider of the WA Department of Health, or contracted entity.

-• See Australasian contact tracing guidelines (external site)
+• See Australasian Contact Tracing Guidelines (external site).

 Follow up